• Paintings

 ”

-For 2025, I’m continuing to explore Mackinac beauty and create scenes/vignettes and/or florals inspired by the stunning island surroundings.
+For 2025, I’m continuing to explore northern Michigan’s beauty and create scenes/vignettes and/or florals inspired by the stunning state.

 Email me if questions at megan@waterloogroup.com.

 $15/per journaling class.
 Sign up for just a few or all.
-It’s recommended you participate in at least four to get into a flow.
+It’s recommended you participate in at least three to get into a flow.

 ONE HOUR TO DE-STRESS AND BE WITH LIKE-MINDED CREATIVE BUFFS